kyl0Watt/interesting_tasks/README.md

-# I will put in this folder interesting tasks
+# I put in this folder interesting tasks
 i will write about this tasks later